-But while it is convenient for marketers and advertising agencies, the problem lies in the fact that targeted advertising puts your personal data at risk.
-Anyone can buy this data and use it for purposes other than targeted ads and advertising campaigns.
+But while it is convenient for marketers and advertising agencies, the reason why targeted advertising is bad targeted advertising puts your personal data at risk.
+Anyone can buy this data and use it for purposes more devious than targeted ads and advertising campaigns.

-- Targeted advertising can touch on personal information about your age, gender, income, relationship status, political views, and sexual orientation.
-You wouldn’t want just anyone to get their hands on this type of information, as it could potentially cause you harm.
+Targeted advertising can include personal information about your age, gender, income, relationship status, political views, and sexual orientation.
+You wouldn’t want just anyone getting their hands on this type of information, as it could potentially cause you harm.

-- Companies can forecast your behavior and incentivize your action.
-For example, Target can predict when a consumer is pregnant based on buyer behavior, even down to the current trimester.
+Companies can forecast your behavior and incentivize your actions.
+For example, Target can predict when a consumer is pregnant down to the trimester based on their behavior.
 This means that Target can make an educated guess about the delivery date and use that information to advertise relevant products throughout the pregnancy.

-- Insurance companies can use such data to predict whether they can charge people at higher rates.
-This particularly touches low-income consumers who have fewer market choices due to factors like where they reside, their financial literacy, or their socioeconomic status.
+Insurance companies can use such data to predict whether they can charge people higher.
+This particularly touches low-income consumers who have fewer market choices due to their location, financial literacy, or socioeconomic status.
 In turn, such data can lead to unfair and discriminatory pricing.